npawelek/home-ops/README.md

     ```

    📍 _**Having trouble installing the tools?** Try unsetting the `GITHUB_TOKEN` env var and then run these commands again_
    📍 _**Having trouble compiling Python?** Try running `mise settings python.compile=0` and then run these commands again_

-5. Logout of GitHub Container Registry (GHCR) as this may cause authorization problems when using the public registry:
+4. Logout of GitHub Container Registry (GHCR) as this may cause authorization problems when using the public registry:

     ```sh
     docker logout ghcr.io
     helm registry logout ghcr.io
     ```

-### Stage 3: Cloudflare configuration

-> [!WARNING]
-> If any of the commands fail with `command not found` or `unknown command` it means `mise` is either not install or configured incorrectly.

-1. Create a Cloudflare API token for use with cloudflared and external-dns by reviewing the official [documentation](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) and following the instructions below.

-   - Click the blue `Use template` button for the `Edit zone DNS` template.
-   - Name your token `kubernetes`
-   - Under `Permissions`, click `+ Add More` and add permissions `Zone - DNS - Edit` and `Account - Cloudflare Tunnel - Read`
-   - Limit the permissions to a specific account and/or zone resources and then click `Continue to Summary` and then `Create Token`.
-   - **Save this token somewhere safe**, you will need it later on.

-2. Create the Cloudflare Tunnel:

-    ```sh
-    cloudflared tunnel login
-    cloudflared tunnel create --credentials-file cloudflare-tunnel.json kubernetes
-    ```

-### Stage 4: Cluster configuration
+### Stage 3: Cluster configuration

 1. Generate the config files from the sample files: